Areas and suburbs in Stockholm

 Accommodation in Södermalm is diverse, ranging from apartments to little cottages by the sea.
 Housing here is also more affordable than in other parts of Stockholm.
 The island’s southern side is more residential, with apartment blocks being the most common form of housing.

-Södermalm is known as being home to the Swedish hipster movement, which is seen in the area's artsy, quirky atmosphere.
-This area is best suited to young expats looking to experience diverse local culture during their move to Sweden.
+Södermalm is known as being home to the Swedish hipster movement, which is evident in the area's artsy, quirky atmosphere.
+This area is best suited to young expats looking to experience diverse local culture during their stay in Sweden.

 Suburban living in Stockholm